Haider Qureshi

 Haider Qureshi, Qureshi Ghulam Haider Arshad born on 1 September 1953 in Rabwah, Punjab, is a Pakistani Urdu poet, short story writer, essayist, critic, editor and journalist.
 He writes in Urdu.

 Personal life

 Haider Qureshi was born in Rabwah, Chiniot District, Punjab, Pakistan.
 He belongs to a Siraiki-speaking family.
 His father Qureshi Ghulam Sarwar was from Khanpur, Rahim Yar Khan.
 Haider Qureshi began writing verses at the age of 18.
 After passing his secondary level in 1968, he started working at a sugar mill.
 In the same year, he wrote his first romantic story.
 He wrote his first ghazal in 1971 soon after his marriage.

-Later he obtained his Master of Arts (M.A.) in Urdu literature in 1974.

-Haider Qureshi moved to Germany in 1994, and continues to live there.
-He is now a German national.
+He obtained his Master of Arts (M.A.) in Urdu literature in 1974.
+Qureshi moved to Germany in 1994, and continues to live there, now a German national.

 Literary career

 Qureshi was an active member of literary circles in Khanpur.
 His six publications are related to anthologies of ghazal, nazm and mahiya.
 He had also penned short stories, sketches, memories, inshaiya (light essays), a travelog of his pilgrimage to Mecca and a literary collection of his 11 Books Umre-La ' haasil ka Haasil (The outcome of futile life).
 He is also a strong supporter of Urdu mahiya and has been both praised and criticised for his work on mahiya in the poetry circles.

 He is the editor of the literary Urdu magazine Jadeed Adab, first launched from Khanpur in 1978, and later from Germany.

 Qureshi's poetry has been translated into English, Arabic, German and Turkish.

 Most of his literary work is comprised in the book Umr-e-Lahaasil Ka Haasil, a Kulliyat of both poetry and prose.